daveshap/GATO_Framework/README.md

 - Post-conventional Morality: GATO upholds this ethical orientation, emphasizing moral reasoning based on principles that transcend individual cultures and societies.
 Encourages AI to adopt a universally applicable moral framework, promoting global harmony and understanding.
 - Decentralized Organization: Not centered, no hierarchical control.
 Organizes around idea, mission.
 Uses principles, foundational documents.

-The Seven Layers:
+The Seven Layers: Structured, hierarchical approach, modeled on Defense in Depth and OSI model.
+Layers of abstraction, scope, makes problem more digestible, easy for domain experts to focus on.

 1. Model Alignment: Train AI models on Heuristic Imperatives.
 AI's foundation.
+RLHI (reinforcement learning with heuristic imperatives).
 2. Autonomous Agents: Develop AI architectures following Heuristic Imperatives.
+Cognitive architectures, microservices, etc.
-3. Decentralized Networks: Blockchain, consensus mechanisms for Heuristic Imperatives.
+3. Decentralized Networks: Blockchain, DAOs, federations; use consensus mechanisms for Heuristic Imperatives.
 4. Corporate Adoption: AI alignment benefits business.
+Good PR, increase proft, trust, scalability.
-5. National Regulation: Regulate AI alignment for GDP, security benefits.
+5. National Regulation: AI alignment good for GDP, national security benefits.
+Federal regulatory agency should exist, modeled on FDA or Department of Energy.
 6. International Entity: Establish global AI organization guiding alignment.
+Model on CERN and IAEA.
 7. Global Consensus: Widespread outreach, education for universal alignment.

-Traditions:
+Memes, social media, podcasts, etc.

-Guiding principles during the journey to axiomatic alignment:
+Traditions: Guiding principles during the journey to axiomatic alignment.
+Individual behaviors, distributed efforts in parallel.
+Embody Traditions when and where possible, success result of cumulative impacts.

-1. Start Where You Are, Use What You Have, Do What You Can: Act within your means.
+1. Start Where You Are, Use What You Have, Do What You Can: Act within your means, no matter how small.
+Collective action powerful.
-2. Work Towards Consensus: Unite efforts.
+2. Work Towards Consensus: Unanimity impossible, consensus helpful goal.
+Good model for communication.
-3. Broadcast Findings: Share knowledge.
+3. Broadcast Findings: Share knowledge, boost signal, build consensus.
-4. Think Globally, Act Locally: Effective action at all levels.
+4. Think Globally, Act Locally: Problem encompasses entire planet, can only act on individual basis.
-5. In It to Win It: Long-term commitment.
+5. In It to Win It: Long-term commitment, stakes incredible, payoff worthwhile.
-6. Step Up: Individual leadership.
+6. Step Up: Individual initiative paramount to movement, leadership needed.
-7. Think Exponentially: Aligns with AI scale.
+7. Think Exponentially: Leverage exponential technologies; social media and AI in particular.
-8. Trust the Process: Patience and faith.
+8. Trust the Process: Patience and faith, GATO not first decentralized global movement.
-9. Strike While the Iron Is Hot: Seize opportunities.
+9. Strike While the Iron Is Hot: Seize opportunities as they arise.
-10. Divide and Conquer: Break down big goals.
+10. Divide and Conquer: Break down big goals, many avenues to success.

 Commitment: GATO provides a decentralized, grassroots, global strategy addressing AI control problem.
-Goal: axiomatic alignment, conditions where AGI inherently aligns with human values.

-Inspirational examples:
+Inspirational examples for GATO, follow in the footsteps, copy success:

 - Burning Man: Radical self-expression
 - Climate Change: Save the planet
 - AA: Overcome addiction